akshayramdev/fellowshipai/Burn/models/README.md

 ![Accuracy vs Model Architectures](https://github.com/fellowship/platform-demos3/blob/master/Burn/models/models-comparison.png)

-Fig.3: Densenet models have the highest accuracy, however, it's known that ResNet models are computationally less expensive while Squeezenet1_1 is known to be more mobile-firendly.
-VGG models are known to be relatively more resilient for image data with [noise](arxiv.org/abs/1604.04004).
-Also note ResNet-34 performs well here as the common default parameters of ps=0.5, sz=224 and bs= 64 with num_spoch=5 maybe optimal for ResNet-34 relative to other ResNet models.
+Fig.3: Densenet models have the highest accuracy, however, it's known that ResNet models are computationally less expensive while Squeezenet1_1 is deisgned to be more mobile-firendly.
+VGG models are used as being relatively more resilient for image data with [noise](arxiv.org/abs/1604.04004).
+Also note that ResNet-34 performs well here as the common default parameters of ps=0.5, sz=224 and bs= 64 with num_epoch=5 maybe optimal for ResNet-34 relative to other ResNet models.